wso2/docs-mg/en/docs/how-tos/passing-enduser-attributes-to-the-backend-using-jwt.md

 </tr>
 <tr class="even">
 <td>tokenExpiry</td>
 <td>Validity period of the generated JWT token.
-(Valid only if the jwt generator caching is disabled, else cache expiry time will be set as the token validity period)</td>
+(Valid only if the JWT generator caching is disabled, else cache expiry time will be set as the token validity period)</td>
 <td>900000</td>
 </tr>
 <tr class="odd">